owncloud/ocis/docs/ocis/adr/0015-events.md

 If transactions are required, proper synchronous GRPC API calls should be used.
 Another way would be to build asynchronous flows with request- and reply events as in [saga pattern](https://microservices.io/patterns/data/saga.html).
 That is only recommended for special cases.

 #### Pros

-- Simple setup
+* Simple setup
-- Flexible way of connecting services
+* Flexible way of connecting services
-- Stateless event queue
+* Stateless event queue
-- "State of the art" pattern in microservices architectures
+* "State of the art" pattern in microservices architectures

 #### Cons

-- Over engineering: Can we do without an extra message queue component?
+* Over engineering: Can we do without an extra message queue component?
-- Messages might get lost, so that eventual consistency is endangered
+* Messages might get lost, so that eventual consistency is endangered
+* A service needs to hold more state to ensure consistency
-- Message queue needs to be implemented in Reva
+* Message queue needs to be implemented in Reva

 ### 2. Lightweight Events with Event Queue and "At-least once" QoS

 Exactly as described above, but with a higher service level quality.

 #### Pros

-- Better service level: Messages do not get lost.
+* Better service level: Messages do not get lost
+* Simplifies the design of the microservices because the events are "fire-and-forget"
+* Events would be idempotent.
+If a service goes down the events will stay in the queue until they are consumed

 #### Cons

-- Stateful event system with higher cost in terms of compute and storage.
+* Stateful event system with higher cost in terms of compute and storage
+* The queue could become a bottleneck and needs to be scaled

 ## Decision Outcome

 ### Design